 The EMPA program is focused on the comparative analysis of questions of public administration, public policy and public management in different (EU and non-EU) European countries in the context of processes of internationalization, Europeanization, and European integration.

 The program is designed to provide a comparative understanding of public sector structures, policies, and processes in different European countries, as well as a methodology for analyzing and dealing with different structures and processes of public sector management, guidance, and control.
 A basic topic is a way in which the characteristics of different systems of government and administration within Europe relate to national and sub-national perspectives on issues, processes, and institutions of European integration, both within and across the borders of the EU.

-The main feature of the EMPA-Budapest programme is that it offers a structure of core and elective courses which focuses on Hungarian and Central European characteristics.
+The main feature of the EMPA-Budapest program is that it offers a structure of core and elective courses which focuses on Hungarian and Central European characteristics.
 This strategy provides detailed information for different approaches and questions regarding our public policies.

 The public sector young practitioners who can cross cultural boundaries and manage effectively in multicultural situations in Europe.
 Accordingly, many public agencies have sought to employ graduates who demonstrate the managerial, cultural and linguistic skills necessary for national and international careers.
 The EMPA was created as a joint response to this demand.

-The primary objective of the current programme is to stimulate the development of European Master’s in Public Administration by internationalizing the existing programmes of the participating institutions.
+The primary objective of the current program is to stimulate the development of European Master’s in Public Administration by internationalizing the existing programs of the participating institutions.
 For this purpose, the institutions have developed a common framework for scheduling and organizing a one-year study program on the basis of mutually agreed course requirements, curriculum elements, cross-national and common examination standards and well structured and closely supervised student exchanges.